 - 8 oz.
 Cream Cheese, cubed

-- Cook the pasta in a large pot of water until al dente.
+- Cook macaroni in a large pot of water until al dente.
 Drain and reserve 1 cup of pasta water.
 Turn to a separate bowl along with the water to ensure the pasta doesn’t dry out.

-- Preheat oven to 325 Degrees and spray a 9X13 casserole dish with non-stick spray.
+- Preheat oven to 325 Degrees and spray a 9X13 baking dish with non-stick spray.

 - In the same or separate large saucepot on medium heat.
 Melt the butter and add the flour and whisk together.
 It will look clumpy.
 This is normal.
 Slowly pour in the evaporated milk while whisking to remove any flour clumps.

 - Next, add the whole milk and stir.
 Be sure to continue to stir so the milk doesn’t burn.
 Do not bring to a boil, only to steam.

 - Add the heavy cream, salt, pepper, dry mustard, onion and garlic powder, and hot sauce and stir.
 Add the Velveeta Cheese and Cream Cheese and stir until melted.

 - Add half of the sharp cheddar cheese, white cheddar cheese, and Fontina Cheese.
 Stir until melted.

 - In a small bowl, crack the two eggs and whisk until yolks and whites are well combined.
 Take one ladle of the milk and cheese mixture and very slowly whisk the hot liquid into the bowl with the cracked eggs.
 Pour in slowly with a thin stream.
 Once completed added, whisk into the large pot with the rest of the liquid and remove it from heat.